My Eclectic Bites

 doenjang jjigae with other korean side dishes and rice.

-When I first became a vegetarian, this dish is what I made to satisfy my Korean food craving.
-My maternal grandfather's daily diet consisted of doenjang jjigae (made without meat or seafood), kimchi, and rice.
-So I always knew doenjang jjigae (Korean soybean paste stew) could be made vegetarian/vegan.
+When I was a vegetarian, this vegan doenjang jjigae was my go-to dish whenever I craved Korean comfort food.
+My maternal grandfather’s daily meals always included doenjang jjigae (made without meat or seafood), kimchi, and rice — so I grew up knowing this Korean soybean paste stew could be completely vegan and still taste authentic.

 photo of a store-bought doenjang (soybean paste).